 - Transformed lives are better than many lives impacted but not self propagating

 - We can be content and grateful with just the necessities

 - Why Worry?

-My three rethinking posts were written at the end of December 2021, but I delayed posting until plans for my retirement had been settled.
+My three rethinking posts (part 1, part 2, and this one) were written at the end of December 2021, but I delayed posting until plans for my retirement had been settled.
 I think anyone reading this would realize I was transitioning and didn’t want to send that signal before my boss and company were ready for others to know.

 Independence –> Interdependence

 For most of my life I have strived to be independent.
 To be able to take care of myself.
 In high school I imagined being self sufficient, living off the grid: to grow my own food and to get power to renewable sources.
 Throughout my adult life I have had thoughts of living on a sailboat or in an RV, having everything I needed for life in a small, movable space.
 I wanted a small cocoon of safety and security, a core I could always trust.

 The simple / off-grid / independent dream was fueled by fears rather than maximizing what I most wanted.
 My fears didn’t want to be dependent on others who might fail me.
 I also wanted to be free from the fear of failing others who depended on me.
 You can’t be totally independent and also be an integral part of a community.
 You have to welcome help and provide for others when you are able.
 I have discovered my deepest joy has come from being in a healthy community and having good personal relationships.
 Relationships built on love that has no agenda.
 An independent life might be “free” and “safe”, but it is also impoverished.